astropy/astropy/docs/nddata/ccddata.rst

 Either way, the ``wcs`` attribute is kept up to date if the `~astropy.nddata.CCDData` image is trimmed.

-The ``psf`` attribute should be a normalized PSF image at the center of the `~astropy.nddata.CCDData`, sized appropriately for the data; users are responsible for managing and interpreting it in context.
+The ``psf`` attribute should be a normalized image representing the PSF at the center of the `~astropy.nddata.CCDData`, sized appropriately for the data; users are responsible for managing and interpreting it in context.

 Uncertainty
 -----------